koordinates/kart/docs/DATASETS_v2.md

 * `text`
   - stores a string of text, using the database's text encoding.
 * `time`
-  - stores hour + minute + second, and optionally the timezone that this time was recorded in.
+  - stores a 24 hour time as hour + minute + second.
+The timezone that should be used to interpret this (if any) is not stored.
 * `timestamp`
-  - stores a date + time, and optionally the timezone that this timestamp was recorded in.
+  - stores a date + time.
+The timezone that should be used to interpret this is not stored, with one exception: the entire column can be defined as being in UTC in the column schema.

 ##### Extra type info